Kirk Franklin Biography

 Kirk Franklin Song List

 Finally, Kirk Franklin’s song list contains almost 150 titles.
 Allow me to close with an inspirational poetic summary using some of them.

 Don’t Cry.
 Don’t Worry.
 He will see you through.
 Think about the last time He worked out things for you.
 The load that you’re carrying is More Than You Can Bear.
 Cast your care on Jesus.
 Leave your problem, there.
 Give it to Him.
 Take your hands off.
 Release it.
 Let It Go.
 Let Him have it.
 He Can Handle It.
 He’s done it many times, before.
 Put them, all, in His hands.
 He Will Take the Pain Away.
 Stomp!
 Throw Yo’ Hands Up!
 It’s time for a praise.
 Shout Hallelujah!
 It’s Gonna Be a Lovely Day!

 We pray you were blessed!
 Share your comments.
 Read more articles at KNCB.ORG.
 Rejoice!
 Get your praise on!
 Watch Christian music videos of Donnie McClurkin and other Christian gospel artists.
 Visit Say Amen TV.
 Watch Sunday sermon videos.
-Get a Rhema word from Bishop Craig Banks, Mike Murdock and others.
+Get a Rhema word from Apostle Craig Banks, Mike Murdock, and others.
 Need a break?
-Watch free online Christian movies or stop by the Faith Shop for inspirational Walk by Faith greeting cards and photo prints.
+Watch free Christian movies or stop by the Faith Shop for inspirational Walk by Faith greeting cards and photo prints.
 Like us on Facebook at Kingdoms Network Christian Broadcasting.
 We’ll Be Glad You Did!
 God Bless!

 ©Minister Vivian H. Caine – All Rights Reserved